 "The debate now is whether we are in the early stages of a magnetic reversal.
 The rapid decline in dipole magnetic field strength over the last 160 years and the pattern of decay lend some support for consideration of this as a possibility, but the short time span of the observed decay still puts this into the realm of speculation."

 For now, the main concern is for space exploration, particularly given that the number of satellites and spacecraft carrying humans is set to increase.
-Knowing how the SAA behaves is crucial because as it grows at a rate of 19.3 km (12 miles) per year, it will soon end up covering a much greater geographical region than it does today which is why space agencies seek to avoid it.
+Knowing how the SAA behaves is crucial because as it grows at a rate of 19.3 km (12 miles) per year.
+That means it will soon end up covering a much greater geographical region than it does today which is why space agencies seek to avoid it.